core-wg/oscore/draft-ietf-core-object-security.md

 # Deployment Examples {#deployment-examples}

-Two examples complying with the requirements on the security context parameters ({{req-params}}) are given in this section.
+Two examples are given in this section.

-## Master Secret Used Once {#master-secret-once}
+## Security Context Derived Once {#master-secret-once}

 An application may derive a security context once and use it for the lifetime of a device.
 For many IoT deployments, a 128 bit uniformly random Master Key is sufficient for encrypting all data exchanged with the IoT device.

 ### Non-Volatile Memory {#nv-memory}

-In order to handle loss of mutable security context such as sequence numbers, the device may implement procedures for writing to non-volatile memory during normal operations and updating the security context after reboot, provided that the procedures comply with the requirements on the security context.
+In order to handle loss of mutable security context parameters such as sequence numbers, the device may implement procedures for writing to non-volatile memory during normal operations and updating the security context after reboot, provided that the procedures comply with the requirements on the security context parameters ({{req-params}}).
 This section gives examples of such procedures.

 There are known issues related to writing to non-volatile memory.
 For example, flash drives may have a limited number of erase operations during its life time.
-Also, the time for a write operation to non-volatile memory to be completed may be unpredictable, e.g. due to caching, which may result in important security context data not being stored at the time when the device reboots.
+Also, the time for a write operation to non-volatile memory to be completed may be unpredictable, e.g. due to caching, which could result in important security context data not being stored at the time when the device reboots.

-However, some devices may have predictable limits for writing to non-volatile memory but no good source of randomness, in which case procedures such as those described in this section may be preferred.
+However, many devices have predictable limits for writing to non-volatile memory, are physically limited to only send a small amount of messages per minute, and may have no good source of randomness

 #### Sequence Number {#seq-numb}